boschresearch/blech-doc/website/content/en/docs/language-evolution/bits-and-bytes.md

 ### Hacker's Delight translated to Blech

-https://en.wikipedia.org/wiki/Hacker%27s_Delight[Hacker's Delight] is the definitive source of bitwise programming algorithms.
+[Hacker's Delight](https://en.wikipedia.org/wiki/Hacker%27s_Delight) is the definitive source of bitwise programming algorithms.
 It should be possible to use these hacks in Blech.

 Turn off the rightmost 1-bit in a byte, producing 0 if none (e.g. 0b_0101_1000 => 0b_0101_0000, 0x_00 => 0x_00).